 Patent protection starts from the date of the application.
 The term of protection is 20 years and this term is not renewable.

 In Turkey, copyrights are mainly protected under the Law on Intellectual and Artistic Works.
 Registration is not required to establish rights.
-Note that cinematographic and musical works must be registered before the General Directorate of Copyrights, part of the Ministry of Culture and Tourism, to exploit these rights and facilitate proof of ownership, but not for creation of the rights.
+Note that cinematographic and musical works and video games (since video games are accepted as cinematographic works by the State Council) must be registered before the General Directorate of Copyrights, part of the Ministry of Culture and Tourism, to exploit these rights and facilitate proof of ownership, but not for creation of the rights.